joriefernandez/data-structures-and-algorithms/challenges-401/linkedlist/README.md

 Implemented a singly linked list data structure.

 ## Challenge
-Create a LinkedList and Node classes for singly linked list.
+Create a LinkedList and Node classes under src folder for singly linked list.

 ## Approach & Efficiency
 Created a Node class with corresponding constructors and a LinkedList class with methods and constructors.
 Methods: